nicktodd/spring-course/docs/Working with mongodb.md

-# Working with MongoDB and Spring
+# Working with MongoDB and Spring using Maven and Eclipse

 ## Aims
 In this exercise, you will create a Spring application that uses MongoDB as the database for a service layer.

 ## Part 1: Configuring the Project

 1. In the **Project Explorer**, right click and then click **New** and then click Other.
 2. At the **New** dialog, expand **Maven** and then select ** Maven Project**.
 Click **Next**.
 3. At the New Maven Project dialog, select Create a simple project, and click **Next**.